Aiden-Ahn/SQL/README.md

 The dataset consists of following factors(column), Satisfaction Level
 Last evaluation
-    - Number of projects
+    - Number of projects<br>
     - Average monthly hours
     - Time spent at the company
     - Whether they have had a work accident
     - Whether they have had a promotion in the last 5 years